How to Define Event Goals and Objectives That Make an Impact

-Map out your plan.
-This plan can be an outline, a project plan, or some other tangible document.
+As you brainstorm, map out your plan.
+This plan can be an outline, a project plan, or another document.
 It should highlight the goal you set and detail the actions you’ll take to reach those goals.

 You need to think about how to create those connections.
 For instance, if the goal of the event is to teach attendees, you need to think about what attendees are learning, why they’re learning it, and how you want to teach them.